dhruvvgandhi/dhruvvgandhi/README.md

 - 💻 I’m Currently learning MachineLearning,DataScience and Cybersecurity
 - 💬 Ask me about anything, I am happy to help
 - 🤝 I am looking to collaborate on making any tech community
-- 🌟 Fun-Fact i started my writing blogs, [blog on instagram ](https://www.instagram.com/neoteric_thoughts/) from last few years Also made a photography insta account [Apnaclick.in](https://www.instagram.com/apnaclicks.in/)
+- 🌟 Fun-Fact i started my writing blogs 📝 , [blog on instagram ](https://www.instagram.com/neoteric_thoughts/) from last few years Also made a photography 📸 insta account [Apnaclick.in](https://www.instagram.com/apnaclicks.in/)
 - 📧 How to reach me : dhruvgandhi75675@gmail.com
 - 📝 Get my Resume click on this 👉 [Resume_link](https://www.linkedin.com/in/dhruvvgandhi/)